phalcon-orphanage/docs/en/reference/pagination.rst

 Data Pagination
 ===============
-The process of pagination takes place when we need to present big groups of arbitrary data gradually. :doc:`Phalcon\\Paginator <../api/Phalcon_Paginator>` offers a fast and convenient way to split these sets of data browsable pages.
+The process of pagination takes place when we need to present big groups of arbitrary data gradually.
+Phalcon\\Paginator offers a fast and convenient way to split these sets of data browsable pages.

 Data Adapters
 -------------